cpp-cat/livejazznear.me/README.md

 # Product backlog

+## Mobile Features
+- Create single page mobile app using PhoneGap, Backbone, Handlebar and jQuery Mobile
+- Develop media files for backgrounds and logo
+- Put in place a left menu and right pane for dialog with left/right page navigation
+- Simple login using email address
+- Loging using OAuth with Google and Facebook
+- Calendar display page
+- Calendar search events by dates, venues and artists
+- Calendar search events by geo-location (here and now)
+- Search result page without recommendations
+- Search result page with recommendations on top
+- Search result page with recommendations and features events
+- User profile page
+- Add past activity to user profile page
+- Artist profile page with user discussion with star rating
+- Venue profile page with user discussion and star rating
+- Personal calendar for events of interest
+- A 2-questions survey
+- Event submission page

 ## Font End Features
 - Create an index.html with a login
 - Create a configuration page to setup sites to crawl, agent to use, and crawling schedule